neolin-ms/CSSOpenWSL2/README.md

 - What is WSL?
 Please refer to [here](https://docs.microsoft.com/en-us/windows/wsl/about).<br>
 - WSL 2 is only available in **Windows 10, Version 2004, Build 19041 or higher**.
 You may need to update your Windows version.
-- This is installation guide on Windows 10 for `Windows Subsystem for Linux`, I recorded these installation steps for myself.
+- This is installation guide on Windows 10 for `Windows Subsystem for Linux (WSL)`, I recorded these installation steps for myself.
 Please feel free contact with me, if have any problems on this guide.

 ## Enable the Windows Subsystem for Linux optionl feature on Windows 10